RayPlante/http-status-server/README.md

   * a command-line tool
   * a Python package (allowing for injection into [mock objects](https://docs.python.org/3/library/unittest.mock.html))

+_This project is currently in early development; not all features are complete._

 ## Installing

 At this time, this package can only be installed from source.